Cretanian/starter-hugo-research-groupV2/content/en/authors/Houssam-Hajj-Hassan/_index.md

 bio: I'm a PhD student at Télécom SudParis/IP Paris, working on IoT systems for smart communities by leveraging mathematical-based modelling approaches and state-of-the-art technologies.

-interests:
-  - Internet of Things
-  - Middleware
-  - Machine learning and AI

 education:
   courses: